vinhkhuc/vinhkhuc.github.io/_posts/2015-03-29-backpropagation.md

 Depending on the forms of the activations functions $$\sigma$$ and $$\varphi$$, we can fully derive the above derivatives.

 ### Implementation Notes
-As we have seen, the important part of training an ANN is deriving the derivatives of the loss function w.r.t. the network parameters.
-Luckily, some libraries such as **Theano** provide
+The most important part of implementing an ANN is deriving the derivatives of the loss function w.r.t. the network parameters.
+As we have seen, the chain rule allows us to break the giant derivative of the loss function into derivatives of individual functions.
+A very nice implementation trick is explained in [Backprop in practice: Staged computation](//http://cs231n.github.io/optimization-2).

+A **good news** is that we can skip deriving the loss function's derivative by utilizing **Theano** to do the heavy lifting for us.

+Here is an example of using Theano to calculate the value of the derivative of $$f(x) = x^2$$ at $$x = 4$$:

+{% gist fb9cd4d551045b726689 %}

+Finally, this is the Theano-based implementation of a simple MLP with one hidden layer with Iris data set.